Your Shopping Cart

 When we combine all of this data, we can clearly see that EPA and DHA are much more essential than we once thought, and that most people in the U.S. are not getting enough which is leading to a lot of complications.

 There was a study done at Harvard that was funded by the Center for Disease Control.
-It was estimated that approximately 96,000 deaths every year were caused by diseases related to omega-3 deficiency (mainly cardiovascular and neurodegenerative disease)!
+It was estimated that approximately 96,000 deaths every year were caused by diseases related to omega-3 deficiency!
+These are mainly due to cardiovascular and neurodegenerative disease.

 Food First, Supplement Second